-- the only time to get spectacular photos at busy photo locations when you want to avoid crowds;
+- the only time to get spectacular photos at busy photo locations (notably at Trocadero) when you want to avoid crowds;

 - expect some of the softest lighting conditions;

 - Your sunrise photoshoot will typically wrap up early.
 You'll have almost the entire day left for sightseeing, shopping, and even day trips to Versailles, Disneyland, ...

 - Great opportunity for silhouettes, which you can get shortly before sunrise;

 Reasons not to do your photo session at sunrise:

 - waking up early can result in less sleep and hurried breakfast, which can beget fatigue;

 - Sunrise tends to be less romantic than the evening.